I'm a Landowner / Landlord

 Whether you are a private landowner or a property landlord, if you are giving away your waste to someone, you must make sure the person taking away your waste is registered with Natural Resources Wales as a waste carrier.

-Under current Welsh law, it is the responsibility of a landowner to pay for and remove any ilegally dumped waste left on their land.
+Under current Welsh law, it is the responsibility of a landowner to pay for the removal and disposal of any ilegally fly-tipped waste deposited on their land.

-If you find fly-tipping on your land you must:
+If you find fly-tipping on your land you should:

 As a landlord, your rental property is classed as a business.
 Any waste materials that come from clearing or maintaining your property are therefore classed as business waste.

 It is the responsibility of the landlord to take these materials to a waste facility that is authorised to accept this type of waste.

 Before disposing of furniture, consider contacting a local re-use charity instead and have your old furniture collected for free whilst giving it a new lease of life.
 Details of trusted local charities can be found on your respective local authority website under 'bulky / household waste collection'.